Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Rather than inducing abnormal conditions into components, side-channel attacks (SCAs) exploit observable physical properties emitted during execution.
-The disclosure of the NSA TEMPEST programme~\cite{friedman1972tempest} (1972) discussed how vulnerable cryptographic implementations can leak information depending on the key and the input data.
-The exploitation of such side-effects has received tremendous attention by the research community for over 20 years, and continue to plague systems today~\cite{camurati2018screaming,gnad2019leaky,wang2019side,wang2020far,zhou2005side,mangard2008power}.
+Rather than inducing abnormal conditions into electronic components, physical side-channel attacks exploit observable phenomena emitted during their operation.
+This can reveal key material and other data if the phenomenon can be reliably associated with data or operations under execution.
+The origin of these attacks date back to the disclosure of the NSA TEMPEST programme~\cite{friedman1972tempest}, which described how vulnerable cryptographic implementations can produce certain electromagnetic characteristics depending on the input key and data.
+The area has since attracted tremendous attention from the research community, with associated vulnerabilities still plaguing today's systems~\cite{camurati2018screaming,gnad2019leaky,wang2019side,wang2020far,zhou2005side,mangard2008power}.

-In the wider literature, a plethora of SCAs have been developed that exploit timing differences and cache access patterns in cryptographic implementations~\cite{lyu2018survey}.
-This survey is focussed on physical SCAs that exploit distinguishable environmental or electrical properties.
-Here, sensitive data---for example, key recovery from vulnerable AES, ECC and RSA implementations---can be disclosed using:
+A standard SCA testing setup was shown in Figure~\ref{fig:attack_setup}.
+Here, an oscilloscope acquires measurements (traces) of the chosen phenomenon, e.g.\ EM emissions, using probes attached to sensitive DUT regions, which are then analysed by the investigator on an external computer.
+Like FIAs, the target may be instrumented with hardware or software triggers to collect precise measurements of particular operations of interest.
+In existing literature, two SCA approaches have been widely utilised: